 Many people — myself included for some time — believe having a lawn necessitates using a lot of water.
 This is not so.
 In fact, experts recommend watering less frequently to have a well-cared for lawn.

-The reason: if you water less frequently with Gilmour garden sprinklers, it forces grass roots to dig down deeper (deeper than the weed roots).
+The reason: if you water less frequently with Gilmour garden sprinklers, it forces grass roots to dig down deeper (deeper than the weed roots.)

 Then when the top soil becomes dry, the weeds die while the grass continues to thrive.
 Water only when you start to see signs of need in your lawn, and then water thoroughly.